Nerajno/100daysofcodelog/docs/README.md

 My Log... make it happen.

 # 100 Days of Code Log
 This is part of Alexander Kallaway's [100DaysOfCode challenge](https://github.com/Kallaway/100-days-of-code).
-Details about the challenge can be found here: [100daysofcode.com](http://100daysofcode.com/).
+Details about this challenge can be found here: [100daysofcode.com](http://100daysofcode.com/).

 Below are my code logs for each round of this challenge.